cmelnulabs/compi/docs/source/index.rst

 -------

 1. Control Flow Statements
-   - Next: Add support for for loops
+   - For loop and nested for loop support implemented
 2. Global Variable Support
    - Parse and represent global variable declarations
    - Generate VHDL for global signals